systemd/mkosi/mkosi/resources/mkosi.md

 * Any default paths (depending on the option) are configured if the corresponding path exists.

+Note that if the same setting is configured twice, the later assignment overrides the earlier assignment unless the setting is a list based setting.
+Also note that before v16, we used to do the opposite, where the earlier assignment would be used instead of later assignments.

 Settings that take a list of values are merged by appending the new values to the previously configured values.
 If a list setting is set to the empty list, all previously assigned values are cleared.